davidvarga/MBeautifier/README.md

  Planned future versions
  -----------------------

- As Matlab does not contain any formatter even in R2017 releases, this project will be maintained until at least R2018 (if that release will contain a formatter).
+ As Matlab does not contain any formatter even in R2017 releases, and will not contain in R2018 releases this project will be at least maintained until R2019a (if live editor will contain a formatter).

  As it is planned at the moment, the current release is the last one which is M-Script based, and the next release is planned to be implemented in Java with Matlab interface.
 This is the first step to make MBeautifier also usable in Octave.